 Laurie is a member of the HFUS Board of Directors.
 She has led Arizona Grantmakers Forum (AGF) since 2015 as President & CEO.
 Prior to AGF, Laurie served as President & CEO and Senior Vice President of Public Affairs for the Arizona Hospital & Healthcare Association (AzHHA).
 Laurie has a bachelor’s degree in political science and a master’s degree from ASU’s Walter Cronkite School of Journalism and Mass Communication.

 Jacky serves as Chief Philanthropy Officer for Arizona Community Foundation (ACF), leading the core of the Foundation’s work in philanthropy and innovation.
 ACF leads, serves and collaborates to mobilize enduring philanthropy for a better Arizona.
 ACF catalyzes high-impact philanthropic investment in health innovations, quality education, community improvement & development, & other areas.
 ACF has >$830M in assets, 1,650+ funds, & 5 offices across Arizona.
 It is the largest charitable foundation in annual giving for AZ.

 Christine Davis @Arizonans for Recess & School Wellness

 Christine founded and heads Arizonans for Recess & School Wellness, which is part of the Healthy Future Arizona coalition.
 AR&SW advocates for more recess time & better recess & wellness policies & practices in AZ schools.
-Membership quadrupled in 2017-18, and exceeds 1600 parents, teachers & other members: www.facebook.com/groups/1665720310347892/members/ Christine is a career prosecutor, working as Deputy County Attorney for Maricopa County.
+Membership has quadrupled in recent years, reaching 1600 parents, teachers & other members.
+Christine currently serves as Ethics Counsel for the State Bar of Arizona.
+Previously, she served for many years as a public prosecutor, most recently as Deputy County Attorney for Maricopa County.
 She is also the parent of two public school students.